Gråsteinsnosi

 Gråsteinsnosi is a mountain on the border of Agder and Telemark counties in southern Norway.
-The 1468 m tall mountain has a prominence of 150 m, making it the 3rd highest mountain in Agder of all the mountains with a prominence of more than 50 m.
-Gråsteinsnosi is located on the border between the municipalities of Bykle (in Agder) and Tokke (in Telemark).
-The mountain sits about 4 km northwest of the mountain Brandsnutene and about 11 km southeast of the village of Hovden.
+The 1468 m tall mountain has a prominence of 94 m, making it the 3rd highest mountain in Agder of all the mountains with a prominence of more than 50 m.
+Gråsteinsnosi is located on the border of Bykle Municipality (in Agder) and Tokke Municipality (in Telemark).
+The mountain sits about 4 km northwest of the mountain Brandsnutane and about 11 km southeast of the village of Hovden.